What Is the Legal Age to Drive a Golf Cart in Michigan?

 Which Membership Benefits Make the Costco ICON EV Deal Unique?

-Costco members receive free delivery within 50 miles, a 2-year extended warranty, and 24/7 roadside assistance.
-Exclusive perks include discounted installation of accessories like rear seats or weather enclosures and priority access to limited-edition models.
-Members also gain eligibility for semi-annual sales events with additional price reductions.
+Costco members gain free delivery within 50 miles, a 2-year extended warranty, and 24/7 roadside assistance.
+Exclusive perks include discounted accessory installation such as rear seats or weather enclosures, priority access to limited-edition models, and bulk discounts for multiple units.
+Members referring friends can earn Costco Shop Cards, creating a loyalty incentive absent from traditional dealerships.

 How Does Battery Performance Compare in Costco-Exclusive ICON Models?

-Costco’s ICON EV carts feature 72V lithium-ion batteries with 25% faster charging than standard lead-acid models.
-These batteries maintain 80% capacity after 1,500 cycles and include thermal management systems for consistent performance in extreme temperatures.
-Members receive a dedicated battery health monitoring app with real-time diagnostics.
+Costco ICON EV models are equipped with 72V lithium-ion batteries that charge 25% faster than standard lead-acid alternatives.
+The batteries retain 80% capacity after 1,500 cycles and incorporate thermal management for consistent performance in extreme temperatures.
+A dedicated battery health app provides real-time monitoring and diagnostics, enhancing long-term reliability.
+Redway Battery’s expertise in lithium technology ensures optimal performance in these models.

 What Are the Costs and Benefits of ICON EV Golf Carts at Costco?